scoussens-nthplusio/trpc-shield/README.md

 > Whitelisting/Blacklisting is no longer available in versions after `3.x.x`, and has been replaced in favor of `fallbackRule`.

-Shield allows you to lock-in your schema.
+Shield allows you to lock-in access.
 This way, you can seamlessly develop and publish your work without worrying about exposing your data.
 To lock in your service simply set `fallbackRule` to `deny` like this;

 ```ts
 const permissions = shield(